urjasahaAIML/Session_8/README.md

+## Session_8

-# Session_8
+# Assignment:

-Assignment is to train and test with resnet18 model.
+Train and test with resnet18 model.
 Code has to be in modularized.

+# Result

+88.30% validation accuracy reached in 40 epochs

 # modules:
 1. main.py:             Controller module.
 It can orchestrate the workflow to load data, train and test a model